“A stranger is just a friend you haven’t met.”

 I’m a friend collector.
 Any day I make a new friend is a good day.

-Yesterday, I was working at my “second office” at Y-Not-Stop.
+Yesterday, I was working at my “second office,” Y-Not-Stop in Alexandria.

 I call it “Little Buccee’s.”

-Good WiFi, hot coffee, clean restrooms, and a good corner cubbyhole to write.
+Strong WiFi, hot coffee, clean restrooms, and a good corner cubbyhole table to write.

-When I take a break, I usually carry my laptop with me.
+When I take a bathroom break, I usually carry my laptop with me.

 “Ma’am, do you mind watching my laptop ‘til I’m back?”